Composting Bin

 Composting Bins are an easy, clean and great way to generate good quality compost for the garden as they save space and look cleaner and neater within the garden area.
 They help convert waste and rubbish into an organic rich substance that can improve not only the soil, but provide nutrients for your plants.
 But is also great if you garden is used for sustainable food production.
 But good quality compost can also be produced without expensive composting bins or tumblers in open piles.

 Composting bins can be open home made bins that have their top, or sides, or bottom open allowing for air, rain, snow and even pests easy access.
-Open bins have a number of advantages as they are easier and less expensive to construct, mixing, aerating and adding more compostables or materials to the pile over time is easy.
+Open bins have a number of advantages as they are easier and less expensive to construct, mixing, aerating and adding more biodegradable or compostable materials as well as a variety of different materials to the compost pile over time is easy.

 Closed composting bins are sealed from the elements, and commercial bins such as barrels, containers and tumblers are all readily available.
 Stationery bins sit in one place for the duration of the decomposition and are good for Anaerobic Composting if mixing and aerating the bin is a problem.